dkapesa/AI-Verification-Copilot/README.md

 3. Deterministic fraud analysis tools execute in parallel.
 4. Each tool returns structured risk signals.
 5. Tool results are stored in the `tool_runs` table.
-6. Aggregated signals are passed into a LangGraph-based AI decision workflow.
+6. Aggregated signals are passed into a LangGraph-based AI review workflow.
-7. The AI decision node produces a structured outcome (`APPROVE`, `ESCALATE`, or `REJECT`).
+7. The AI review node produces a structured outcome (`APPROVE`, `ESCALATE`, or `REJECT`).
 8. The result is persisted to the `ai_reviews` table and returned via the API.
 9. Audit events are written for important workflow actions.
 10. The frontend dashboard can reload the latest persisted tool results and latest persisted AI review for a case.
 11. Audit history can be viewed in the case detail screen.

-This workflow mirrors the structure of internal trust & safety and identity verification systems, where deterministic checks and model-assisted review work together.
+This workflow is designed to reflect the structure of internal trust & safety and identity verification systems, where deterministic checks and model-assisted review operate together within a persisted, auditable workflow.

 ---